Patrick J. Hillings

-Patrick Jerome Hillings (February 19, 1923 – July 20, 1994) was a Republican U.S. Representative from California who succeeded Richard M. Nixon in Congress.
-He was initially elected to California's 12th congressional district, which was renumbered as California's 25th congressional district prior to the 1952 election.
+Patrick Jerome Hillings (February 19, 1923 – July 20, 1994) was an American lawyer, World War II veteran, and politician who served four terms as a Republican U.S. Representative from California.
+He succeeded Richard M. Nixon in Congress and was initially elected to California's 12th congressional district, which was renumbered as California's 25th congressional district prior to the 1952 election.

 Early life and career

 Hillings was born in 1923 in Hobart Mills, California, where he attended the public schools.
 He attended the University of Southern California until March 1943, when he entered the United States Army Signal Corps.
 He was stationed in the South Pacific and served as a sergeant in the Intelligence Service until February 1946.

 Returning to USC, Hillings received a Bachelor of Arts degree in 1947 and a Juris Doctor degree in 1949.
 He was admitted to the bar in 1949 and commenced the practice of law in Arcadia, California.
 He served as a delegate to the Republican National Conventions in 1952, 1956, 1960, and 1964 and supported Dwight D. Eisenhower (twice), Nixon, and Barry Goldwater, respectively.